 Thursday: salmon, steamed or roasted broccoli and roasted Yukon potatoes

-Friday: Cuban sandwich and oven baked sweet potato fries or coleslaw
+Friday: Cuban sandwich and oven-baked sweet potato fries or coleslaw

 Chef Janet’s meal planning and prep tips:

 Add variety to your weeknight dinners while planning ahead and re-purposing proteins and vegetables.
 In this menu the whole chicken is roasted fresh and then the leftover amount can be pulled and used for the Caesar salad in another meal.
 Also, make extra roasted vegetables so they can easily be combined with stock and puréed into a delicious vegetable soup.
 The pork loin can be roasted fresh for the first meal and then the leftover portion can be chilled and thinly sliced to be part of the Cuban sandwich.
-This makes for a couple quicker meals for busier days!
+This makes for a couple of quicker meals for busier days!